marcos4503/smart-branch-switch/.github/CONTRIBUTING.md

 Currently, these are the guidelines you should follow, as a `🤝 Contributor` to submit changes to this Repository:

 - ⚠️ Comments in Source Code or Text files should be in **English**.
-- ⚠️ In Source Code, any logic that is more complex should have clear comments explaining it.
+- ⚠️ In Source Code, any logic that is more complex should have clear Comments explaining it.
-- ⚠️ For UI/UX/Code/Documentation/ReadMe changes, try to follow the same organizational and visual standards as the rest of the project.
+- ⚠️ For UI, UX, Code, Text, HTML, Documentation or ReadMe changes, try to follow the same organizational and visual standards as the rest of the project.

 ### Need Help?